 - Give your cat assurance and affection they were deprived of when you weren’t there.

 - You would notice that when your cat is clingy they become demanding and meow to get things their way.
 Allow them to be demanding for the first week paying careful attention to their actions.
-If the behavior doesnt go away stop giving him/her what they want even when they meow or follow you wherever you go.

 Ways to Prepare for your Next Vacation?